EU's eastern economies show renewed signs of life

 "This year our company will post the highest sales in our 17-year history," said Zbigniew Wlodarczak, chief financial officer at Polish bus producer Solaris, which says it is now the third-largest supplier of buses in Germany.

-Poland's central bank - widely criticised earlier for not cutting interest rates faster - has signalled an end to monetary easing because of a growing conviction the economy will pick up further in the second half.
+Poland's central bank - widely criticized earlier for not cutting interest rates faster - has signaled an end to monetary easing because of a growing conviction the economy will pick up further in the second half.

 "The economy is entering a path of faster growth," said the finance ministry's chief economist, Ludwik Kotecki.
 "This trend will continue and there will be improvement in economic activity in the third quarter."